greatroboticslab/FarmSimulatorBlender/README.md

 ### Exporting

 export_npz.py is a python script that when run, will convert a selected skeleton to a .npz format to be used with IsaacLab.
 To run it, simply open a project, and select a skeleton.
 Then, open a new window bar, and choose text editor.
 In the editor, open the export_npz.py file and then click Run Script.
 It will output a .npz file in the same directory as the Blender project.

+### Preview

+You can preview a .npz animation with the command:

+	motion_viewer.py --file <file.npz>

+Matplotlib, Numpy, and PyTorch are required to run.